wescale/iac-bootstrap/doc/docs/index.md

         ├── Dockerfile
         └── launch.sh

-- to understand how it works , we have infra-base quickstart example:
+- to understand how it works, we have infra-base quickstart example:

 doc
 :   [Quick start page](./quickstart.md)